India calls for cessation of hostilities in Ukraine ahead of PM Modi's Europe trip | Law-Order

 - India

-''Our position on Ukraine has been clear.
-First, there should be a cessation of hostilities; second, a solution must be found out through dialogue and diplomacy,'' he said, adding this view has been conveyed very clearly to various countries.
+Kwatra said India's international partners are aware of its position on Ukraine and they have shown a deep appreciation of it.

+In his departure statement, Modi said: ''My visit to Europe comes at a time when the region faces many challenges and choices.
+Through my engagements, I intend to strengthen the spirit of cooperation with our European partners, who are important companions in India's quest for peace and prosperity.''
+On Monday, Modi and German Chancellor Olaf Scholz will co-chair the India-Germany inter-governmental consultations (IGC) in Berlin.

+From Germany, the prime minister will travel to Copenhagen in Denmark on May 3 at the invitation of Danish Prime Minister Mette Frederiksen.
+There he will attend the second India-Nordic Summit.

-The foreign secretary said the visit is focused on expanding India's bilateral ties with the three European nations in a range of areas including trade and investment, clean energy, digital technology, and defense, and added that the Ukraine issue will figure in the talks as part of discussions on regional and global developments.
+Explaining India's position, he said: ''One, we've always maintained that there should be a cessation of hostilities in Ukraine, and two, the path to resolution goes through diplomacy and dialogue.
+I think these strands pretty much capture what we have to say on Ukraine.''
+Kwatra said the visit is focused on expanding India's bilateral ties with the three European nations in a range of areas, including trade and investment, clean energy, digital technology and defence.

-He said India's international partners have an understanding of its standpoint on Ukraine and they even have a deep appreciation for it.
+He added the Ukraine issue will figure in the talks as part of discussions on regional and global developments.

-Kwatra said discussions on energy security will be one of the key areas of discussion during Modi's visit as it has assumed greater significance in the current circumstances.
+Kwatra said talks on energy security will be one of the key areas of discussion during Modi's visit as it has assumed greater significance in the current circumstances.

-There has been a wider debate and discussion in Europe over ending dependence on its reliance on Russian energy because it attacked Ukraine.
+There has been a wider debate and discussion in Europe over ending its dependence on Russian energy given its attack on Ukraine.

-The foreign secretary talked about the ''changing elements'' of energy security, its impact on developing countries like India, the challenges in the sector, and the mitigation of the challenges.
+The foreign secretary talked about the ''changing elements'' of energy security, its impact on developing countries like India, the challenges in the sector and their mitigation.

 Kwatra said Modi and German Chancellor Olaf Scholz will co-chair the 6th India-Germany Inter-Governmental Consultations (IGC) on Monday.

-From Germany, Modi will travel to Copenhagen at the invitation of the Danish Prime Minister Mette Frederiksen.
-He will also participate in the second India-Nordic summit being hosted by Denmark.

-Finance Minister Nirmala Sitharaman and several other senior Union ministers are expected to accompany Modi to Germany as the format of the IGC mandates direct talks between senior ministers from the two sides on cooperation in specific areas.
+Finance Minister Nirmala Sitharaman and a number of other senior Union ministers are expected to accompany Modi to Germany as the format of the IGC mandates direct talks between senior ministers of the two sides on cooperation in specific areas.

-In Denmark, Modi is scheduled to hold separate bilateral talks with leaders of Norway, Sweeden, Iceland, and Finland.
+In Denmark, Modi is scheduled to hold separate bilateral talks with leaders of Norway, Sweden, Iceland and Finland.

-On May 4, Modi will have a brief stopover in Paris on his return journey where he will hold extensive talks with French President Emmanuel Macron, who was re-elected to the top post last week.
+On May 4, Modi will have a brief stopover in Paris on his return journey where he will hold extensive talks with Emmanuel Macron, who was re-elected as French president last week.

 ''Modi's visit to France will provide an opportunity to carry forward high-level engagement between the two countries following the French presidential election,'' Kwatra said.

-Reflecting the EU's tough approach in dealing with the Russian aggression, European Commission President Ursula von der Leyen said at the Raisina Dialogue on Monday that Europe will make sure that Moscow's ''unprovoked and unjustified'' aggression against Ukraine will be a ''strategic failure.

-India has not yet publicly condemned the Russian attack on Ukraine and has been calling for the resolution of the conflict through dialogue and diplomacy.
+India has not yet publicly condemned the Russian attack on Ukraine and has been calling for a resolution of the conflict through dialogue and diplomacy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)